sutoiku/puffin/FAQ.md

 Initially, PuffinDB will be deployed on [AWS Lambda](https://aws.amazon.com/lambda/) functions, but support for [Amazon EC2](https://aws.amazon.com/ec2/) and [AWS Fargate](https://aws.amazon.com/fargate/) will be added soon after.

 ## How is PuffinDB serverless if it is deployed on EC2 instances?
 Fair question.
 Whenever PuffinDB is deployed on [Amazon EC2](https://aws.amazon.com/ec2/) instances, it still uses fleets of [AWS Lambda](https://aws.amazon.com/lambda/) for loading objects from the Object Store and for processing some parts of distributed queries, while using the EC2 instances for [reduction](https://en.wikipedia.org/wiki/Reduction_operator) purposes.
 The goal here is to be as serverless as possible, while remaining pragmatic (serverless Fargates remain much less powerful than the largest EC2 instances).
+Eventually, we expect Fargates to become more and more powerful, so much so that we do not need to rely on EC2 instances for the vast majority of workloads.

 ## Why use Node.js?
 Why not?
 [Node.js](https://nodejs.org/en/) is a great development platform for this type of project, and we're familiar with it.
 But it should not matter to users.